-Switching the radio on and off with the ignition:

-- Operating the radio from the living area battery: - Set the selector switch to the "1" position.
+- Switching the radio on and off with the ignition: - Operating the radio from the living area battery: - Set the selector switch to the "0" position.
+The radio will be switched on and off with the ignition. - Set the selector switch to the "1" position.
 The radio will be powered at all times from the living area battery.